 There is also a misconception that our dogs and cats need veggies and fruits in order to receive a balanced diet.
 While this is true for omnivores, such as humans, it is not the case for carnivores such as our dogs and cats.
 The organs and digestive tract of dogs and cats are designed to extract and digest all the nutrients they need from the meat and animal products that they eat.
 They do not need to eat fruit and vegetables to thrive, although many do enjoy eating them.
 We all have our food preferences, and our dogs and cats are no exception!
 Sadly, just because we enjoy something doesn't always mean it's good for us.

 When a carnivore is fed a diet containing foods that they are not designed to eat, their internal organs are also forced to work much harder than necessary.
-The following are just a few examples of serious conditions that can be aggravated, or even triggered, by improper diet:
+The following are just a few examples of serious conditions that can be aggravated or brought on by improper diet:

 ⦁ Renal Disease